hbc/Intro-to-R-extended/lessons/05-advanced-figures.md

  ![ggscatter1.3](../img/gg-scatter-1.3.png)

-The labels on the x-axis are also quite hard to read.
+The labels on the x-axis ticks are also quite hard to read.
 To do this we need to add an additional **theme layer**.
 The ggplot2 `theme` system handles non-data plot elements such as:

-* Axis labels
+* Axis label aesthetics
 * Plot background
 * Facet label backround
 * Legend appearance